 They always pack light.
 They never pack for “if” moments.
-On a six day Himalayan trek their backpacks rarely cross 8-9 kgs.
-This includes their woolens.
-They are not supermen or extra immune to the cold but just pack sensibly.
-Also, they almost always carry their own backpacks.
+Their backpacks rarely cross 8-9 kg on a six-day Himalayan trek.
+It includes their woollens.
+They are not superhuman or extra immune to the cold; they pack sensibly.
+Also, they almost always carry their backpacks.

 Fitness Comes First

 They are fit.
-This aids them to walk smartly and end the trek comfortably.
-They rarely tire and can go on because they have an energy reserve to wander around camp sites or deviate from known trails.
+It helps them walk smartly and end the trek comfortably.
+They rarely tire.
+They have an energy reserve to wander around campsites or deviate from known trails.
 They love doing this.

 They eat frugally on treks.
-If it is a long trekking day they bite into a fruit or munch some biscuits.
-They always like to eat at camps.
-It isn’t necessary for them to eat chocolates or toffees to feel energised.
-They seem to draw their energy from the task in hand.
+On a long trekking day, they bite into a fruit or munch on some nuts.
+They prefer to eat at camps.
+They don’t need to eat chocolate or toffee to feel energised.
+They seem to draw their energy from the task at hand.